kubernetes-sigs/hydrophone/docs/ci-cd-integration-guide.md

 ---
 ## 6. Why these help beginners?

-- **Dry Run Mode**: Hydrophone runs without requiring a full Kubernetes cluster.
-You can test your setup safely.
+- **Dry Run Mode**: Lets you validate your CI/CD pipeline setup safely before connecting to a cluster.
 - **Official Images**: Uses Ubuntu/Golang images only, no complex dependencies.
 - **Build On Top**: Later you can add kubeconfig, secrets, logs, and artifact uploads easily.
 - **Copy–Paste Ready**: Beginners can directly use these snippets without deep CI/CD knowledge.